-Digital PR is on the rise, globally, and we’re always on the lookout for the next big thing .
-Especially when that thing is a tool that makes our jobs easier, tactics more effective, and results more impressive.
+Digital PR is on the rise, globally, and we at Digital Third Coast are always on the lookout for the next big thing or innovative trend.
+Especially when it’s a tool that makes our jobs easier, tactics more effective, and results more impressive.

-Here, we break down the top PR tools for digital marketers and public relations professionals moving in 2021.
+Here, we break down the best tools for digital marketers and public relations professionals in 2023.

 For brands that rely on press releases, investing in Business Wire is a no-brainer and one of the best digital PR tools.
 With a reach of more than 162 countries, over 200 industry categories, and access to 100,000 media outlets, Business Wire is a well-known leader in the press release space and one of the top PR tools out there.

-Another great tool marketers should keep an eye on is the Smart News Release: the Multimedia Desk will optimize files with photos, videos, and more before preparing them for distribution.
+Another great tool marketers should keep an eye on in Business Wire is the Smart News Release.
+The Multimedia Desk will optimize files with photos, videos, and more before preparing them for distribution.
 Oftentimes, these files appear in publications such as Yahoo Finance, MarketWatch, and the New York Times.
 Any opportunity to make a journalist’s life easier with prepackaged assets and a ready-made story will be bound to have good results and is a top digital PR tool for any PR pro.

 Sign up for an account for pricing information.